 The Housing Authority's FY 2024 MTW Annual Plan was made available for public comment from March 17, 2023 through April 17, 2023.
-Copies of the draft Plan were made available for public review on the Housing Authority's website, at the agency's offices, and by mail as requested.
+Copies of the draft Plan were made available for public review on the Housing Authority's website (n) and by mail as requested.
 Resident councils were emailed an electronic copy, as were members of the public who had previously requested to be notified of changes to LMHA policies.

-A public hearing was held via web conference on March 28, 2023 at 6 PM.
-A notice advertising the hearing and the public comment period appeared in the Louisville Defender on March 16, 2023, and in the Courier-Journal on March 17, 2023.
-Thirteen (13) individuals participated in the hearing.
+A public hearing was held, via web conference, on March 28, 2023 at 6 PM.
+A notice advertising the hearing and the public comment period appeared in the Courier-Journal on March 17, 2023.
+Nine (9) individuals participated in the hearing.
 Copies of public notices, a summary of comments and responses, and sign-in sheets are attached in Appendix B.

-C. Planned and Ongoing Evaluations
+Planned and Ongoing Evaluations